 The summer of 1966 when I first encountered the poetry of Robinson Jeffers (1887-1962), his collections were mostly out of print, he wasn’t included in the teaching anthologies, and he had become little more than a footnote in critical and historical discussions of American poetry.
 T.S.
 Eliot, then, still dominated the literary histories and the curriculum.
 And Ezra Pound, William Carlos Williams, H.D., Wallace Stevens, and major modern American poets were finally starting to receive the recognition they and their work deserved.
 Jeffers, though, had been largely forgotten, in spite of having been viewed as a major American poet in the 192os and 1930s.

 In the decades since that chance encounter in the Sebastopol Public Library (thank you, Andrew Carnegie), I’ve continued to read Jeffers and think about his work.
 The five-volume project, The Collected Poetry of Robinson Jeffers (Stanford University Press) is the most visible result of that.
-But the questions posed by Jeffers’ work have also factored into my thinking about writing as a textual medium (a strand of reflection taken up elsewhere on this site), my own poetry, and my thinking about the American poetic tradition, especially in the first half of the twentieth century, which we tend to think of as the era of modernism.
+But the questions posed by Jeffers’ work have also factored into my thinking about writing as a textual medium (a strand of reflection taken up elsewhere on this site), my own poetry, and (most relevant for this entry) my thinking about the American poetic tradition, especially in the first half of the twentieth century, which we tend to think of as the era of modernism.

 The three thumbnails above (for The Collected Poetry, The Selected Poetry, and Jim Karman’s masterful The Collected Letters) are linked to the pages on the Stanford University Press website for these projects.
 The two links that follow this sentence lead to the websites for The Robinson Jeffers Association and The Tor House Foundation: